-12 easy, cheesy nacho recipes to devour on Super Bowl Sunday
+13 easy, cheesy nacho recipes to devour on Super Bowl Sunday

 Here are the keys to a successful nacho situation:

-4. Fresh, acidic and spicy components: Cilantro, jalapeños, salsa, guacamole and sour cream
+- Fresh, acidic and spicy components: cilantro, jalapeños, salsa, guacamole and sour cream

 But if you want to go beyond basic, really deck 'em out, we've rounded up a bunch of our favorite nacho recipes that your Super Bowl party guests will likely devour in minutes — possibly seconds.
 So make sure you enforce proper nacho etiquette!